nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/3TutorialComponents.md

 ### Tutorial structure

-All tutorials should begin with a landing page.
+All tutorials should begin with landing page information.
 For longer tutorials that are split over multiple pages, start the tutorial steps on a new page (more details below).
 See the [tutorial template](./tutorial_template_docs/TutorialTemplate.md) for a page outline.
+For one-page tutorials, the landing "page" information may all be on the same page as the tutorial steps.

 **Tutorial landing page components:**
 - Title